lmco/mms3-adapter-plugin/README.md

    ```javascript
    var loginURL = URLService.getRoot() + '/api/login';
    ```
+4. To avoid a self signed certificate error when using grunt, create a file in the root `angular-mms` directory called `.bowerrc`.
+The contents of the should be a JSON object, containing a single key, `ca`, pointing to your Lockheed Martin certificate.
+    ```json
+    {
+      "ca": "path/to/your/LockheedMartinRootCertificationAuthority.pem"
+    }
+    ```
-4. Run the command `grunt server:ems` to start VE on port 9000
+5. Run the command `grunt server:ems` to start VE on port 9000

 ### MDK Configuration
 ADD DOCUMENTATION HERE